 After a day on the sand, bring your appetite to one of Hollywood Beach’s excellent beachside restaurants.
 If you want to stay the night, the Margaritaville Hollywood Beach Resort is a superb place to lay your head.

 The soft, sandy beaches and green-blue water of Hillsboro Beach make it one of the more popular beaches to visit around Fort Lauderdale.
-The pristine beach conditions make it an ideal beach for kids and perfect for bodyboarding.
+The pristine conditions make it ideal for kids and perfect for bodyboarding.
 For an extended stay, you’ll find plenty of beach equipment rentals nearby.

 RELATED: Must-See Fort Lauderdale Side Trips

-Got extra time in Hillsboro Beach?
+Got extra time?
 Carve out time to visit the Hillsboro Lighthouse or take a boat tour along the Intracoastal Waterway.